symbuzzer/android-qpst-tool/README.md

 - Tested on Xiaomi Mi 10T Pro which is Qualcomm Snapdragon 865.
 Should work other Snapdragon 865 devices too.
 - !
 Use at your own risk !
 - Erase EFS feature will erase EFS paritions (/dev/block/sdf8, /dev/block/sdf9, /dev/block/sdf7, /dev/block/sdf10).
 Since these partitions are device specific, be sure to back them up first.
-- EFS partitions may be different at other devices.
-Be carefull please!

 ## How to compile:
 - This app is created with Tasker (v6.1.3-beta) and Tasker App Factory (v6.1.3-beta).
 So download and install them or their newer builds on your device.